Insilico Medicine: Research

+The company "applies DL, big data, and genomis for in silico drug discovery" for various conditions.
+It has sought to develop AI to "identify novel drug targets for untreated diseases", and has pursued dual-purpose therapeutics, "going after a specific disease or several diseases while targeting ageing at the same time".

 In 2019, the company in partnership with researchers at the University of Toronto, used AI to design potential new drugs.
-One has shown promising initial results when tested in mice.
-To demonstrate the capacity of their proprietary AI platforms, the company has published two projects on identifying therapeutic targets for ageing and amyotrophic lateral sclerosis in 29 March and 28 June 2022, respectively.
-By collaborating with scientists in the University of Chicago, George Mason University, and University of Liverpool, their work on ageing demonstrated that there might be several alternative senolytic targets and pathways that can be targeted with small molecules drugs.
-They yield a list of dual-purpose targets implicated in ageing and age-associated diseases.
-Age-associated diseases can be impacted and ageing can be retarded, which also contribute to the extension of life expectancy.
+One was reported to have shown promising initial results when tested in mice.
+Research areas for therapeutics have included fibrosis, immunology, oncology and the central nervous system.
+To demonstrate the capacity of their proprietary AI platforms, the company published two projects on identifying therapeutic targets for ageing and amyotrophic lateral sclerosis in 29 March and 28 June 2022, respectively.

+The company has collaborated with scientists at the University of Chicago, George Mason University, and University of Liverpool, focusing on ageing.
 For ALS, the company worked with researchers from Answer ALS, Johns Hopkins University School of Medicine, Harvard Medical School, Mayo Clinic, Tsinghua University, and 4B Technologies Limited.
-This study yielded a list of 28 therapeutic targets, with validations in the ALS-mimicked Drosophila model, which provides hope for the development of new therapeutic regimens for this deadly disease.
+In 2023, it was reported that Insilico had initiated "one of the first mid-stage human trials of a drug discovered and designed by artificial intelligence".

+Outside of human drugs, in 2021 the company partnered with Swiss company Syngenta weedkillers.